robinjmurphy/help/README.md

 node server.js
 ```

-Open http://127.0.0.1:3000 in your web browser and click _Start chat_ to open a chat window.
+Open http://127.0.0.1:3000 in your web browser, enter your name and click _Start a chat_ to open a chat window.
+The server tries to connect to `localhost:6667` by default, but you can use a public server like [Freenode](https://freenode.net/) if you're happy for your chats to be public.

 ## Configuration